nodebox/emrg.be/people/frederik-de-bleser.md

 images:
   - "people/frederik.jpg"
 ---
 Frederik is co-founder of EMRG and the author of NodeBox.
-His PhD research studies the link between computers and art: the impact of procedural graphics applications such as NodeBox on graphic designers.
-Specifically, it wants to know if designers using this software are:
+He owns a private design company called Burocrazy.
+His PhD research studies the link between computers and art: the impact of procedural graphics applications on graphic designers.
+Specifically, if designers using this software are:

 1. More efficient: can designers produce good designs faster?
 2. More comprehensive: can they try out more things before settling on a finished design?